|

 who would drive, Ramsey reluctantly rode shotgun, and the timid Dr.

-north of the city and out towards the sea a ways, so that you could look
+We went up north of the city and out towards the sea a ways, so that you

-back and view the entire downtown area.
-It is pretty impressive, though
+could look back and view the entire downtown area.
+It is pretty

-BMW’s, Volvos, and thousands of noisy little motor scooters buzzing
+early model Mercedes, BMW’s, Volvos, and thousands of noisy little motor

 We finally arrived at